 It’s been a minute since we attended an offline event.
-So, when an opportunity to participate in the biggest B2B gaming event showed up, we just couldn’t miss it.
+So, when an opportunity to participate in Good Game Global, the biggest B2B gaming event ,showed up, we just couldn’t miss it.
 While we may not be the most experienced gamers (and we may not have a lot of hours of playing Counter-Strike), we do love a challenge and a good competition.

 The whole concept of the event was very new and interesting to us because it brings together the industry experts in a different way: 32 companies competing against each other in Counter-Strike: GO is something you don't see every day.

 It was also a great opportunity to introduce ourselves and show that there is life on Mars.
 Besides gaming, meeting new teams, and socializing, the event had a humanitarian note - each team played for the non-profit organization of their choice which was something that played a big role in our decision to participate.

 So, who made it to our final combat team?
 Introducing our brave Martian crew:

 Our captain Ivan (Voodoo) is in the middle, our PM Kiki (Eyeguard) to his right, and our Product Marketing Manager Iva (Quake) to his left.
 On the left side, you also can see our founder and designer Marko (Basil), our front-end dev Renato (Atoru), and our P&C Manager Hana Greta (Lashaelyss) proudly standing on the right.